-KEPRO used these groups as an opportunity to familiarize ambulance transportation providers with the company along with providing information regarding the process, including a description of the three tiers in the program: non-emergency ambulance transportation, case management for frequent emergency ambulance transportation and air ambulance services.
-These focus groups were completed to start a dialog between KEPRO and the providers to help ensure a smooth transition once prior authorization is launched and to evaluate what the providers need regarding the online portal, training and technical assistance.
+In late 2016, KEPRO conducted focus groups throughout the state to familiarize ambulance transportation providers with the company along with providing information regarding the upcoming process, including a description of the three tiers in the program: non-emergency ambulance transportation; case management for frequent emergency ambulance transportation; and air ambulance services.
+The purpose of the focus groups was to help ensure a smooth transition once prior authorization is launched in 2017, and to evaluate what the providers need regarding the KEPRO online portal, training and technical assistance.
 The goal is to provide a process for prior authorization that is efficient and aids timely access and services for Medicaid members.